Progressive Frame Patching for FoV-based Point Cloud Video Streaming: Progressive PCV Streaming

 Most of the existing FoV-adaptive streaming solutions can be categorized as {\it Sequential-Decision-Making (SDM)}: at some time point $\tau$ before the playback deadline $t$ of a frame, one predicts the viewer FoV at $t$, downloads tiles falling into the predicted FoV at video rates determined by some rate adaptation algorithm, then repeats the process for the next frame. $t-\tau$ is the time interval for both FoV prediction and frame pre-feteching, which is upper bounded by the client side video buffer length.
 To achieve smooth streaming, a long pre-fetching interval is preferred to absorb the negative impact of bandwidth variations.
 However, FoV prediction accuracy decays significantly at long prediction intervals.
 We have studied the optimal trade-off for setting the buffer length for on-demand streaming of 360$^o$ video in~\cite{Liyang_MMSys18,sun2019twotier}.

 Scalable PCV coding opens up a new dimension to reconcile the conflicting desires for long streaming buffer and short FoV prediction interval.
-It allows us to {\bf progressively download and patch} tiles: when a frame's playback deadline is still far ahead, we only have a rough FoV estimate for it, and will download low resolution slices of tiles overlapping with the predicted FoV; as the deadline approaches, we have more accurate FoV prediction, and will {\it patch} the frame by downloading additional enhancement slices, for tiles falling into the predicted FoV. {\it Progressive streaming is promising to simultaneously achieve streaming smoothness and robustness against bandwidth variations and FoV prediction errors.} On one hand, as shown in Fig.~\ref{fig:seg_download}, each tile in each segment is downloaded over multiple rounds, the interval of which is $\Delta$.
+It allows us to {\bf progressively download and patch} tiles: when a frame's playback deadline is still far ahead, we only have a rough FoV estimate for it, and will download low resolution slices of tiles overlapping with the predicted FoV; as the deadline approaches, we have more accurate FoV prediction, and will {\it patch} the frame by downloading additional enhancement slices for tiles falling into the predicted FoV. {\it Progressive streaming is promising to simultaneously achieve streaming smoothness and robustness against bandwidth variations and FoV prediction errors.} On one hand, as shown in Fig.~\ref{fig:seg_download}, each tile in each segment is downloaded over multiple rounds, the interval of which is $\Delta$.
+For example, tiles of $seg_{i+3}$ are downloaded in both round $i\Delta$ and round $(i+1)\Delta$.
+Traditional methods download the segment only once in round $i\Delta$ based on the FoV prediction at this moment.
+The benefit of downloading $seg_{i+3}$ in two rounds is that FoV prediction in round $(i+1)\Delta$ is more accurate than in round $i\Delta$.
+Therefore, the bandwidth can be allocated to the tiles that would be more likely viewed by user.
 A segment consists of $S$ frames with the total video duration of $\Delta$.
 Within each round, multiple segments are downloaded simultaneously.
 And the final rendered quality of each tile is a function of the total downloaded rate (thanks to the scalable coding, there is minimal information redundancy between the multiple progressive downloads).
 The final rendered quality is less vulnerable to network bandwidth variations and the FoV prediction errors at individual time instants.
 On the other hand, tile downloading and patching are guided by FoV predictions at multiple time instants with accuracy improving over time.
 If a tile falls into the predicted FoV in multiple rounds, the likelihood that it will fall into the actual FoV is high, and its quality will be {\it reinforced} by progressive downloading; if a tile only shows up once in the predicted FoV when its playback time is still far ahead, the chance for it to be in the actual FoV is small.
 Fortunately, the bandwidth wasted in downloading the low-resolution slices is low.